thomasking135/DevAcademy/end-of-sprint-1.md

 **Do the concepts introduced feel intuitive or difficult to understand?**
 They seem logical.
 I like the idea that possibilities can be explored by having branches without the fear of losing information at any point.

+*Using the evidence gathered, describe your core personal values.*

+**Explain a situation where you have had an ethical decision to make.
+Discuss how you weighed up the values involved in that decision, the decision you made and the consequences of the action you took.**

+There was a situation where we almost encountered Group Think.
+There was only one female colleague on the team who was unsure if she agreed with everyone.
+It had been a long day and we all just wanted to make a quick decision.
+But, I and another friend stuck up for this young lady.
+It ended up not only saving a company contract but establishing several others.

+**Describe how your culture has influenced your values and identity.**

+My values have been shaped by my mother and my father.
+Both have been managers and have been responsible for the care of many people under their employment.
+They always believed in treating their staff and clients with respect and care.

+*Using the evidence gathered, describe your strengths and limitations.*

+**Evaluate your strengths and limitations in terms of your learning and career development**

+I think my strongest asset is my desire to question.
+My family are passionate readers and we enjoy staying informed about current events and what’s happening in the world.
+We love to learn and I like to think that the decisions I make are based on reasonable and rational calculations.
+My limitation in itself may be my continual search for many answers because of my many questions.
+This can leave me doubtful of the choices I make.

+**Identify which of your strengths might help you in your learning journey and how they might intersect with learning obstacles.**

+Yet, I think my curiosity is what will be my biggest strength.
+It has contributed to one of humankind’s greatest discoveries and I think questioning and constantly evaluating myself through my questions will make me a better student.

+**Share an example from your experience of where you were trying to work productively with others, but there was resistance or tension.
+Discuss the strategies you used at that time, how effective they were, and your reflections on what other strategies you would try now, and why.**

+In one recent meeting, we reduced the tension by breaking the ice through team-building games.
+The game was to remove a toothpick from the bottom of an empty 1L plastic bottle.
+The key was to get it out without touching the bottle.
+Rather than forcing individuals to combat each other, it asked them to work together.
+We got so many creative ideas from filling the bottle with water to get the toothpick to float to the surface to using a skewer and blue tack fishing rod to hoist it out.
+Some very very clever cookies indeed.
+Later when it came to dealing with the business problem I found the group was less likely to go against previous teammates they had worked with within the group game activity.
+It was a great success and has influenced our application of gamification to the team work environment.
+Games are not only fun, they are incredibly effective tools for assisting us in learning important vocational, moral and ethical lessons.
+They are a great way to build trust and get people interacting together.